All Episodes

 That's right.

-I did a quick tour in my new book, Miracle in the Void, and I went all over the country, figure eights and doing whole life expos here and there and doing radio and television, and I really got a sense that what we're dealing with here is that many, many people have such strong beliefs that they don't want to hear about this stuff.
+And I really got a sense that what we're dealing with here is that many, many people have such strong beliefs that they don't want to hear about this stuff.

 And it's fascinating that people who call themselves scientists are among the worst offenders.

-Science, to me, is the quest for the truth.
+Science, to me, is the quest for the truth through whatever means, exploratory means, definitive, repeatable experiments, and so forth.

-How much heat have you taken over?
+How much heat have you taken, Obert?

-This last tour I took a lot of heat, and we'll get to it later in the show, of course, but free energy is a concept that's coming along a lot more rapidly than many people will acknowledge, and this is really, in a sense, independent but somewhat overlapping with the UFO phenomenon.
+This last tour I took a lot of heat, and we'll get to it later in the show, of course, but free energy is a concept that's coming along a lot more rapidly than many people will acknowledge.

 The people are producing energy devices now that produce virtually unlimited electricity, and this is popping up all over the world.

-Well, the UFO credibility rating, according to Gallup polls, as we know, is in about the 60% range, publicly, in America.
+Well, the UFO credibility rating, according to Gallup polls, as we know, is in about the 60% range publicly in America.

-The free energy credibility rating is much lower, even.
+The free energy credibility rating is much lower even.

-And so, what we're doing here is, actually, we're creating a new paradigm.
+And so what we're doing here is actually we're creating a new paradigm.

 We're really in a, I think, in the middle of a scientific revolution.

-I'm going to have to ask you to hold it right there.
+All right, Doctor, I'm going to have to ask you to hold it right there.

 I want to ask you about zero-point energy.

-I also want to ask you when we come back, since you've got a PhD in astronomy, about Hale-Bopp, and we'll do that when we come back in a moment.
+I also want to ask you when we come back, since you've got a PhD in astronomy, about hail-bop.

-I wish I could.
+Well, no, I wish I could.

 It sounds like some of our questions are mismatched, but that's okay.